NaviteLogger/CodeNews/README.md

-# CodeNews: AI-Powered Programming Language News Aggregator
+# CodeNews: Programming Languages News Aggregator

 CodeNews is a Python-based project that provides a convenient way to stay up to date with the latest news, updates, and changes related to programming languages and technologies.
-It utilizes web scraping, natural language processing (NLP), and personalized recommendations to deliver curated news articles based on your interests.
+It utilizes web scraping and personalized recommendations to deliver curated news articles based on your interests.

 ## Table of Contents